L3MON4D3/LuaSnip/README.md

 - Choices
 - Dynamic Snippet creation
 - Fast, small, simple
+- Parse LSP-Style Snippets (Does not, however, support Regex-Transformations)

 # Drawbacks
 - Snippets that make use of the entire functionality of this plugin have to be defined in Lua.
-(A small subset of LSP-Snippet-Syntax is supported, I'll add suport for more soon).

 # Requirements
 Neovim >= 0.5 (extmarks)